rachelhuls/rachelhuls.github.io/_pages/about.md

 permalink: /about/
 ---

-Well, hello there!
-I'm Rachel and this is my sporadically updated website.
-I'm a lover of mathematics and dogs, who hopes to improve the world a little bit each day.
+I'm a lover of mathematics and dogs, and I strive to learn something new each day.
+I recently finished my undergraduate studies in mathematics and graduated summa cum laude with a 4.0 GPA.